 Here’s a list of children’s films you might be interested in: 10 Child-Friendly French Movies and Where to Watch Them.

-Aside from the lists mentioned above, you can also enjoy movies based on the themes that you like.
+Aside from the lists mentioned above, you can also learn French with movies by watching themes that you like.

 Frederic Bibard is the founder of Talk in French, a company that helps french learners to practice and improve their french.
 Macaron addict.
 Jacques Audiard fan.
 You can contact him on Twitter and Google +